Freud, Fraud and the Delusion of Experience. Part 2

 Whatever one calls Freud’s enterprise, it was not science, nor was it even remotely related to science.

-A journey into the literature on this subject will soon make you think that you are reading scholarly tracts or polemics on the origin and meaning of the sacred texts of one of the world’s many religions.
+A journey into the literature on this subject will soon make you think that you are reading scholarly tracts or polemics on the origin and meaning of the sacred texts of one of the world’s many religions — I have already made the analogy of the parallel to the story of Mormonism.
 You will become lost in endless debates and schisms about meaning, interpretation and truth.

 There was also a more dubious and darker side to his acolytes’ analytic eccentricities.
 Many of its early proponents, Wilhelm Reich to give but one of many possible examples, became variously obsessed with the occult, parapsychology, telepathy, and other beliefs near and beyond the fringes of reality and morality.

-On several recorded occasions, when getting emotional in arguments with Jung, he pissed himself (lost control of his bladder): an odd thing for a mature adult to do.
-His household included his wife’s sister, whose bedroom could only be accessed via Freud’s bedroom.
+On several recorded occasions, when getting emotional in arguments with Jung, he fainted, or pissed himself (lost control of his bladder): an odd thing for a mature adult to do.
+His household included his wife’s sister, whose bedroom, one account indicates, was accessed via Freud’s bedroom.

-He was a failure for much of his professional life until he reached his early 50s .
-One failure happened after his visit to Paris to see Charcot’s theatre of hysterical performing prostitutes — his lecture on this, on his return to Vienna, was widely ridiculed.
-The public were allowed into the Salpetriere hospital to watch Charcot’s demonstrations involving scantily clad females.
+He was less than successful for the earlier part of his professional life .
+One failure happened after his sojourn in Paris to attend Charcot’s theatre of hysterical performing prostitutes — the stipend for which he engineered by less than straightforward representations to his university.
+The public were allowed into the Salpetriere hospital to watch Charcot’s demonstrations involving the hypnotism of scantily clad females.
 These were so popular that there was often a traffic jam of carriages in the streets around the hospital.
 The women were paid for their performances and I suspect for other things besides.
-The shows were a source of vicarious titillation.
+The shows were a source of vicarious titillation — his lecture on this, on his return to Vienna, was widely ridiculed.
+It signalled the end of his university association.

 It would be an inexcusable omission not to mention the fascinating story of Blanche Marie Wittman.
-She was Charcot’s long-time ‘Queen of hysterics’ who featured ‘dishabille’ (in various stages of undress — competition for the ‘Folie Bergères’) in demonstrations (was she Charcot’s lover?
-Shorvon concluded thus in his review).
-Blanche’s symptoms rapidly disappeared after Charcot’s death, and after many years in hospital she suddenly functioned well enough to become assistant and close friend to Madam Curie (of Nobel prize fame)!
+She was Charcot’s long-time ‘Queen of hysterics’ who featured ‘déshabillé’ (in various stages of undress — competition for the ‘Folie Bergères’) in demonstrations — was she Charcot’s lover?
+Shorvon concluded thus in his review.
+Blanche’s symptoms disappeared after Charcot’s death, and after many (16+) years in hospital she suddenly functioned well enough to become assistant and close friend to Madam Curie (of Nobel prize fame)!
 There is a famous painting of Charcot and Blanche, by Brouillet, a lithograph of which Freud had hanging above the couch in his consulting room.
 I suspect that, then and now, some would raise an eyebrow, or worse, if their wife/daughter was attending a therapist with such a suggestive/seductive painting so displayed immediately above the patient’s prone form on the couch.

 Of the writings of this Charcot school of Parisian neurology, the BMJ commented it was ‘… somewhat unsavoury reading by the introduction of long pages of the obscene ravings of delirious hysterical girls and descriptions of events in their sexual history’.

-He seems always to have felt that he was pre-ordained to make his mark in the intellectual world — a problematic messianic streak.
-It is understandable that he would be keen, even desperate, to find some means of achieving notoriety, perhaps at any cost.
-That probably helps us to understand why he needed to be so disingenuous and even fraudulent in his distorted reporting of cases and in much of his other conduct.
+He felt that he was pre-ordained to make his mark in the intellectual world — a problematic messianic streak.
+It is understandable that he would be keen, even desperate, to find some means of achieving notoriety, at any cost.
+That helps us to understand why he needed to be so disingenuous and fraudulent in his distorted reporting of cases, and in much of his other conduct.

-In short, his revelations and beliefs (they were not scientific observations or theories) were built on inventions, distortions and deceits: did he deceive himself before he deceived others? or was it grandiosity (and paranoia) fuelled by his cocaine use?
+In short, his revelations and beliefs (they were not scientific observations or theories) were built on inventions, distortions and deceits: did he deceive himself before he deceived others?
+How much was it grandiosity and paranoia fuelled by his cocaine use?

 He was charging Sw.Fr.
 40 an hour in the 1930s — he certainly cannot be accused of underestimating his own worth.
 Five sessions a week, for between 4 to 6 months — that equates to something like 150 to 200,000 American dollars for a course of treatment.

-Finally, note that medical science did not divorce Freud, he purposefully and calculatingly divorced himself from the educational institutions of science and medicine and set up his own institutions that he could control, both intellectually, socially, and financially.
-Disagree even slightly with Freud and you were finished, as Oberndorf discovered (Sulloway, p 270).
+Finally, remember that medical science did not divorce Freud, he purposefully and calculatingly divorced himself from the educational institutions of science and medicine and set up his own institutions that he could control, both intellectually, socially, and financially.
+Disagree even slightly with Freud and you were finished, as Oberndorf discovered (Sulloway , p 270).

 I will close by quoting Freud himself (letter to Wilhelm Fliess, Feb.
 1, 1900), in what may have been a fleeting moment of insight.